somaia404/Predicting-Surgical-Selection-for-Arthroplasty/README.md

 ---
 ## 2️⃣ Acknowledged Contributions and Modifications

+## 2️⃣ Acknowledged Contributions and Modifications

 This project builds upon the original work to create a more robust and comprehensive machine learning pipeline.
 The key modifications include:

-- **Synthetic Data Generation**: A Python script was developed to generate a realistic, synthetic dataset of clinical text and patient outcomes, enabling a fully reproducible analysis while protecting patient privacy.
+- **Synthetic Data Generation**:
+  The original scope of this placement was to develop and evaluate models on **real clinical radiology reports within the SHAIP secure environment**.
+  Due to delays and access restrictions, a **synthetic dataset** was generated to mimic the statistical structure of the real data.
+This approach ensures reproducibility while protecting patient confidentiality.
+The methods, models, and evaluation framework developed here are directly transferable to the real dataset once access is available.

-- **Enhanced Code Structure**: The code was refactored into distinct, logical sections for data generation, model setup, training, and evaluation.
+- **Enhanced Code Structure**:
+  The pipeline was refactored into distinct, logical modules for data generation, preprocessing, model setup, training, and evaluation, improving readability and maintainability.

-- **Improved Evaluation Workflow**: The script now calculates and reports overall average metrics and their 95% confidence intervals across all cross-validation folds.
+- **Improved Evaluation Workflow**:
+  The script now calculates and reports average metrics with 95% confidence intervals across all cross-validation folds, providing a more robust view of model performance.

-- **Comprehensive Visualization**: New plotting functions were added to generate an aggregated ROC curve, average confusion matrix, and a calibration plot.
+- **Comprehensive Visualization**:
+  Additional plotting functions were introduced, including aggregated ROC curves, average confusion matrices, calibration plots, and dashboard-style summaries.

-- **Increased Robustness**: The script now includes error handling for critical operations like file loading.
+- **Increased Robustness**:
+  Error handling was added for critical operations such as file loading, ensuring smoother execution and clearer debugging feedback.

 ---